cncf/tag-security/website/content/blog/website-relaunch-2024.md

 At the time of this publication, a large portion of the cloud native security community is gathered in Seattle for CloudNativeSecurityCon North America, where Chris Aniszczyk is on stage calling the community to a higher standard— to "Grow up!"

-> It is our responsibility, as a community, to ensure there are safe and secure practices for the cloud native ecosystem, so we can continue to run the majority of the world’s workloads. - Chris Aniszyk
+> It is our responsibility, as a community, to ensure there are safe and secure practices for the cloud native ecosystem, so we can continue to run the majority of the world’s workloads. - Chris Aniszczyk

 Our community has done a great deal for the growth of open source security, along with others across the Linux Foundation and beyond, and it's worth taking a moment to celebrate the wins.